telerik/kendo-ui-builder/docs/getting-started/design-time.md

 # Designing the Application

-From its **App Design** page, the Builder enables you to set and update application properties and to add and edit its modules and data providers.
+The Builder enables you to set and update application properties and to add and edit its modules and data providers.

-## Managing Applications
+## Application Settings

-The **App Design** page provides options for creating or deleting an application, editing its properties, and defining user roles.
+The **Dashboard** page provides options for creating or deleting an application, editing its properties, and defining user roles.

 ### Creating Applications